m7r/grunt-ngdocs/README.md

 [default] false
 The best matching page for a search query is highlighted and get selected on return.
 If this option is set to true the best match is shown below the search field in an dropdown menu.
 Use this for long lists where the highlight is often not visible.

-####animation
-[default] 'false' or 'true' for the included angularjs, angularjs 1.1.5+ from CDN or a folder like /vendor/angular-1.1.5/angular.js.
-Set to 'true' to enable animations in the sidebar.

 ####navTemplate
 [default] null